Czino/inputs-outputs-functions/Artemisia absinthium - Wormwood.md

 ---
 aliases: Wormwood
 ---
-Wormwood (Artemisia absinthium) is a bitter, aromatic perennial herb native to Europe, including the [[Mediterranean]] region, long used medicinally and as a companion-planted insect repellent.
+Wormwood (Artemisia absinthium) is a bitter, aromatic perennial herb native to [[Europe]], including the [[Mediterranean]] region, long used medicinally and as a companion-planted insect repellent.

 ## Inputs
 - [[Hardiness zone 4]][^1]